Parth099/College-Notes/CompSci/CIS3207 - OS/lectures/Lecture 11-29-22 - Page Fetching Cont..md

 **Definition: Thrashing** - A state in which the system spends most of its time swapping process pieces rather than executing instructions.
 Thrashing will decrease the degree of Multiprogramming.

+> See that if $D \gt \sum_i \text{WSS}_i$ each time a process is given time on the CPU it will likely need to bring its pages back if $D >> \sum_i \text{WSS}_i$

 ### Working Set Implementation
 However, it is hard to predict working set size before hand.
-We need to keep track when pages are referenced.
+We need to keep track when pages are referenced to ensure when we replace a page it is really the oldest page referenced (LRU).

 ### Working Set Algorithm
 ![Working_Set_Algorithm](../../img/Working_Set_Algorithm.png)

+Assume the $r$ and $m$ bits work as before.
+Now there is a clock interrupt that runs which will clear each page's $r$ bit back to 0.
+On a asynchronous page fault a page will be selected to be replaced.

+If $r=1$ , the current time is written to the "last used" field.
+Since this page is referenced recently[^1] it will not be replaced.

+If $r=0$ , this page is candidate for removal.
+The difference between its last use and current clock time is compared to $t$ as shown on the image.

+If all pages's age is less than $t$ then the *oldest* page such that $r=0$ is replaced.
+The WS Algorithm keeps scanning here.
+One scan can result in many removals.

+If no pages are found with $r=0$ , a clean page with $r=1$ is replaced, if it exists[^2].

+[^1]: We can assume this page is referenced in the last clock tick.
+[^2]: If nothing exists, evict the LRU page.